aarong/feedme-server-core/DEV.md

   transport failure, an intentional client disconnect, a call to `transport.disconnect()`, or a call to `transport.stop()`, it must emit a `disconnect` event referencing the client.
-It must emit no further `message` or `disconnect` events referencing the client identifier (but is free to reuse the identifier in a future `connect` event).
+It must emit no further `message` or `disconnect` events referencing the client identifier (but it is free to reuse the identifier in a future `connect` event).

 ### Transport Methods